 TopBraid EDG 6.2 introduces a new capability that supports such links to Wikidata, and any other external knowledge graph that provides a SPARQL endpoint, including endpoints managed by your own organization.
-This article illustrates these new capabilities by establishing a link from a local People database to similar entities in Wikidata, reusing values such as date of birth, height and images from Wikidata.
+This article illustrates these new capabilities by establishing a link from a local People database to matching resources in Wikidata, reusing values such as date of birth, height and images from Wikidata.

 Creating a Link Property

 In this example we have an Ontology (schema) as an EDG asset collection.
-This is using a SHACL version of the schema.org namespace as a starting point.
+It is using a SHACL version of the schema.org namespace as a starting point.
 The class schema:Person already declares various SHACL property shapes for values such as schema:givenName and schema:height.
-In order to store links from schema:Person instances to corresponding entities on Wikidata, we introduce a new property called wikidataPerson:
+In order to store links from schema:Person instances to corresponding resources on Wikidata, we introduce a new property called wikidataPerson:

-Then we pick “Make this property a Wikidata link” from the context menu of the property shape:
+Then we pick “Make this property a Wikidata link” from the Modify menu of the property shape:

 This adds a value for the property dash:detailsEndpoint, linking it to the SPARQL endpoint of the Wikidata server: https://query.wikidata.org/sparql

-Technical background: Whenever a property shape carries a value for dash:detailsEndpoint then TopBraid will understand that the values are URIs and that more RDF statements for these URIs can be queried from the given SPARQL endpoint.
+Technical background: Whenever a property shape carries a value for dash:detailsEndpoint, TopBraid EDG will understand that the property values are URIs and that more RDF statements for these URIs can be queried from the given SPARQL endpoint.
 If the endpoint happens to be exactly the URL above then additional features for Wikidata get activated.

 That’s all.
-The local schema:Person class is now linked to Wikidata.
+The local schema:Person class now carries a link to Wikidata SPARQL endpoint.

-Assuming we have an EDG Data Graph with people instances, and we have pre-populated it with the usual suspects from the Kennedys family:
+We have created an EDG Data Graph with instances of the People class representing the usual suspects from the Kennedys family:

 The resulting page can be used to review the suggestions and accept those that seem plausible:

-Alternatively to the batch process, you can use “Suggest matching Wikidata entities…” from the context menu for each individual local entity.
-This would bring up a dialog such as the following:
+Alternatively to the batch process for all local resources, you can use “Suggest matching Wikidata entities…” from the Modify menu for each individual local resource.
+This will bring up a dialog such as the following:

-Selected entities now have outgoing links to remote entities such as Q2685 for Arnie:
+If we accept some of suggestions, our local resources will now have outgoing links to remote ones – such as the Q2685 link for Arnie:

 You can follow the link to explore whatever Wikidata knows about this individual:

-Now that our local instances have references to corresponding Wikidata entities, we can start using the property values of the remote entities.
+Now that our local instances have references to corresponding Wikidata resources, we can start using the property values of the remote resources.

-Our schema doesn’t know anything about the remote entities yet.
-We need to tell the system which properties we are interested in, and what format they have.
-The W3C Shapes Constraint Language (SHACL) is well suitable for that job.
-We define a SHACL node shape that carries property shapes for the relevant properties.
+Our schema doesn’t know anything about the remote resources yet.
+We need to tell TopBraid EDG which properties we are interested in, and what format they have.
+The W3C Shapes Constraint Language (SHACL) is well suited for that job.
+To identify remote properties we are interested in, we will define a SHACL node shape that carries property shapes for these properties.
 This acts like a “view” on the remote data and informs the system what kinds of SPARQL queries it needs to use to fetch the actual values.